Technical Reference

 ONNX Runtime Pipeline

-Both models are exported to ONNX (Open Neural Network Exchange) and run via the ONNX Runtime library directly inside the Tauri application process on the user's machine.
-No internet connection is required for inference; no data leaves the machine at any point during analysis.
+Both models are exported to ONNX and run entirely on your machine via the ONNX Runtime library.
+No internet connection required — no data ever leaves the device.

-Layer 1a inference flow: A PE file identified by the monitor thread is parsed in Rust to extract the 17 structural features.
-The feature vector is passed to the Python preprocessor stub embedded in the ONNX session for StandardScaler normalization, then fed forward through the autoencoder.
-The MSE between input and reconstructed output is compared against the stored threshold (0.163211).
-If the MSE exceeds the threshold, the file is handed to the alert pipeline.
+A PE file identified by the monitor thread is parsed in Rust to extract 17 structural features.
+The vector is StandardScaler-normalized, then fed forward through the autoencoder.
+If the MSE between input and reconstruction exceeds the stored threshold (0.163211), the file is handed to the alert pipeline.

-Layer 1b inference flow: The ETW recorder accumulates event counts in a rolling in-memory buffer.
-At each 5-minute boundary, the buffer is flushed, counts are computed into the 12 rate features, preprocessing is applied (clip then MinMax), and the feature vector is passed through the behavioral autoencoder.
-The MSE is compared against the behavioral threshold (0.000507).
-A score above threshold generates a behavioral window alert.
+The ETW recorder accumulates event counts in a rolling in-memory buffer.
+At each 5-minute boundary, counts are converted to 12 rate features, preprocessing is applied (clip → MinMax), and the vector is passed through the behavioral autoencoder.
+An MSE above 0.000507 generates a behavioral window alert.

-Model versioning: Each model ONNX file ships alongside a model_meta.json that records the model name, layer, threshold value, preprocessing parameters, and training date.
-The runtime validates this file on startup to ensure the threshold in use matches the model in use.
-Over-the-air model updates are applied atomically: the new ONNX file is written to a staging path, validated, and then renamed into place — the monitor thread never reads a half-written model.
+Each model ships alongside a model_meta.json recording the model name, layer, threshold value, preprocessing parameters, and training date.
+Updates are applied atomically: the new ONNX file is written to a staging path, validated, and renamed into place — the monitor thread never reads a half-written model.

 Alert Tier Classification

 Not all anomalies are equally urgent.
-Guardian scores each anomaly against a three-tier classification that balances user attention cost against detection urgency.
-Alert generation is deferred until the process knowledge base (1,000+ known-good Windows processes) has been consulted — a high-MSE score on a process with a known-benign signature is suppressed or downgraded before it ever reaches the UI.
+Alert generation is deferred until the process knowledge base (1,000+ known-good processes) has been consulted — a high-MSE score on a process with a known-benign signature is suppressed or downgraded before it reaches the UI.

 Action Required

-Both Layer 1a and Layer 1b exceed their respective thresholds simultaneously, or Layer 1a MSE is significantly above threshold (≥ 2× the calibration percentile) with no known-good process match.
-This tier maps to quarantine eligibility.
-Guardian surfaces the file path, parent process, import hash, and the specific feature values that drove the score so the user can make an informed decision.
+Both Layer 1a and Layer 1b exceed their respective thresholds simultaneously — or Layer 1a MSE is significantly above threshold (≥ 2× the calibration percentile) with no known-good process match.
+Guardian surfaces the file path, parent process, import hash, and the specific feature values that drove the score so you can make an informed decision.

 Under Review